BGSU-RNA/RNA-3D-correspondence/help.md

 Note that a significant fraction of the instances on this page have A279 modeled in syn rather than anti in the example above.

-Links to the input page are provided on all hairpin, internal, and 3-way junction loop pages on the BGSU RNA site; see for example the [page for IL_5J7L_014](https://rna.bgsu.edu/rna3dhub/loops/view/IL_5J7L_014), which is a kink turn.
+Links to pre-filled R3DMCS input pages are provided on all hairpin, internal, and 3-way junction loop pages on the BGSU RNA site; see for example the [page for IL_5J7L_014](https://rna.bgsu.edu/rna3dhub/loops/view/IL_5J7L_014), which is a kink turn.

 After loading the input page, it takes 2 seconds for the Submit button to change to blue and become active.
 That is to slow down bots that might click links to the R3DMCS input page.